-Methods used to monitor catching in the fishery
+Complete the table below to provide details of methods used to monitor catching in the fishery.

-Details should also be provided of monitoring conducted of fishing vessels when steaming away from the fishing grounds (this does not include towing vessels that are reported in Section 2).
+Details should also be provided of monitoring conducted of fishing vessels when steaming away from the fishing grounds (this does not include towing vessels that are reported in Section 1.1 of this Annex).

 Monitoring Methods Description Daily log book Specify: i.
-Whether this is mandatory.
+Whether this was mandatory.
 Keeping a daily log book (electronic reporting system) is mandatory. ii.
 The level of detail recorded (shot by shot, daily aggregate etc):- The vessels fishing for SBT keep their log book on a daily basis (shot by shot).
 They record all the SBT-related information including the fishing date and position, effort, quantity of SBT catch (in number and weight) and discards/releases, and bycatch.
 They also keep accumulated catch figures every fishing day. iii.
 What information on ERS is recorded in logbooks:- It includes fishing date and position, the amount of catch, discard/release by species, the vitality status (alive or dead). iv.
-Who are the log books submitted to 5 :- Logbooks are submitted to the Ministry of Oceans and Fisheries (MOF) and the National Institute of Fisheries Science (NIFS) of Korea.
+Who are the logbooks submitted to :- Logbooks are submitted to the Ministry of Oceans and Fisheries (MOF) and the National Institute of Fisheries Science (NIFS) of Korea.
 The information in the logbooks is also shared through an information sharing link with the Fisheries Monitoring Center (FMC) and the National Fishery Products Quality Management Service (NFQS-Korea' s CDS validating agency) for verification purposes. v.
-What is the timeframe and method 6 for submission:- In accordance with the DWFD Act, vessels are required to submit their logbooks to the NIFS on a daily basis since September 1 of 2015.
+What is the timeframe and method for submission:- In accordance with the DWFD Act, vessels are required to submit their logbooks to the NIFS on a daily basis since September 1, 2015.
 Under the Electronic Reporting System, all distant water fishing vessels are required to submit 10 different electronic reports to the FMC: trip, departure, entry, daily catch, transshipment request, transshipment result, exit, pre-notification, port entry and landing result.
 Vessels must acquire the approval of the FMC in order to commence transshipment operation.
-Data collected electronically is transmitted from vessels to the FMC via two-way digital satellite communication solution through an electronic reporting system unit onboard, being incorporated into the database to be managed by the FMC.
-The data are simultaneously provided to the NIFS for scientific analysis.

-5 If the reports are not to be submitted to the Member's or CNM's government fisheries authority, then also specify whether the information will later be sent to the fisheries authority, including how and when that occurs.

-6 In particular, whether the information is submitted electronically from the vessel.
+&lt;sup>5 If the reports are not to be submitted to the Member's or CNM's government fisheries authority, then also specify whether the information will later be sent to the fisheries authority, including how and when that occurs.
+In particular, whether the information is submitted electronically from the vessel.